protoEvangelion/portfolio/src/pages/docs/JavaScript/objectOriented.md

 * **The Four Things** That Happens When Putting the `new` Keyword in Front of a Function Call:

-1. It creates a brand new empty object
+1. It creates a brand new empty objects
 2. The newly created object gets linked to another object
 3. The newly created object gets passed in as the `this` context to the function call
 4. If that function does not already return its own object, it will return `this`